n8henrie/n8henrie.github.io/_posts/2012-06-09-how-to-use-rss-feeds-to-customize-your.md

   - 811655093
 disqus_identifier: 16 http://n8henrie.com/?p=16
 ---
-**Bottom line:** RSS feeds are an _excellent_ way to make a personalized newsfeed to keep on your favorite blogs and topics of interest. <a name="more"></a> I&#8217;m planning on this being a three part series.
-I&#8217;ll put links here and at the end of the article to the other parts as they&#8217;re posted.
-For a few years now, I&#8217;ve really enjoyed using RSS feeds to get updates from my favorite sites.
+**Bottom line:** RSS feeds are an _excellent_ way to make a personalized newsfeed to keep on your favorite blogs and topics of interest. <a name="more"></a> I’m planning on this being a three part series.
+I’ll put links here and at the end of the article to the other parts as they’re posted.
+For a few years now, I’ve really enjoyed using RSS feeds to get updates from my favorite sites.
 Recently, however, Twitter has started to serve the same function in many ways, with a lot of other cool features.
 However, it also comes with extra stuff that can get in the way, so the series will include this post on RSS feeds, a second post on [<a href="http://n8henrie.com/2013/07/to-tweet-or-not-to-tweet-why-you-should-be-on-twitter" target="_blank">why you should use Twitter</a>], <del datetime="2013-07-14T21:22:26+00:00">and a third comparing the two [future link here]</del>.
-Enjoy! **Update Jul 14, 2013:** With the recent demise of Google Reader, I&#8217;ve decided to indefinitely postpone the planned third post.
-While several strong companies have stepped up to fill the void, I&#8217;m afraid the days of RSS may be numbered.
+Enjoy! **Update Jul 14, 2013:** With the recent demise of Google Reader, I’ve decided to indefinitely postpone the planned third post.
+While several strong companies have stepped up to fill the void, I’m afraid the days of RSS may be numbered.

 ## RSS Feeds